-Vimeo Business and PRO members have access to the direct links to their converted video files, which can be used to play videos hosted on Vimeo through a third-party player.
+Vimeo Premium, Business, and PRO members have access to the direct links to their converted video files, which can be used to download or play videos hosted on Vimeo through a third-party player or web page.

 Accessing your video's third-party player links